apache/echarts-doc/en/option/component/geo-common.md

 2 formats of map data are provided in ECharts, the one is js document which could directly improt script label and then automatically register the map name and data; the other is JSON document which need to be registered manually after being async-loaded by jquery.

-There are practical examples of these 2 types：
+There are practical examples of these 2 types:

 ** JavaScript importing example **